Goat Lees Maths Curriculum

 Mastery approach in teaching Mathematics at Goat Lees Primary School

+This approach means our pupils should leave our school with a deep, long-term, secure and adaptable understanding of Maths.
 This way of learning is something that we want pupils to acquire, so a ‘mastery Maths curriculum’ aims to help pupils, over time, acquire mastery of the subject.

 There a number of elements which will help children develop mastery of Maths;

 • fluency (rapid and accurate recall and application of facts and concepts)

 • the ability to apply Maths to solve problems and to test hypotheses

 Mastery of Maths, is a tool for life, and immeasurably more valuable than the short-term ability to answer questions in tests or exams.